 Traditionally authentication has been a username and password combination.
-Your username states who you are, knowledge of your password confirms your identity.
+Your username states who you are, and knowledge of your password confirms your identity.
 The problem with passwords is they are painful and confusing for people to use and relatively easy for cyber attackers to compromise.
-There are multiple ways a password can be compromised to include password-phishing websites that harvest your passwords, keystroke logging malware that record your passwords, people using weak, easy to guess passwords, people reusing the same password across multiple accounts, and compromised websites.
+There are multiple ways a password can be compromised including password-phishing websites that harvest your passwords, keystroke logging malware that records your passwords, people using weak, easy-to-guess passwords, people reusing the same password across multiple accounts, and compromised websites.
 Passwords have proven to be a weak form of authentication.
 While they may have been “good enough” ten to twenty years ago, they are no longer good enough for today.

 This layered method is a far stronger approach, and one many organizations and websites are adopting.
 In fact, two-factor authentication is quickly becoming a standard as it is so effective at stopping authentication-based attacks.
 But there are several problems.

 First, you have to agree on what we want to call this.
 Originally the most common term was two-factor authentication, as two factors were involved.
 But other names are often used to include two-step verification, strong authentication, and one-time password (OTP).
 However, most of the industry seems to be standardizing on the term multi-factor authentication (MFA).
 Quite often people are confused thinking there are differences in these (and there can be) but in general these terms are referring to the same thing.
 We will use the term MFA moving forward.

 Multi-Factor Authentication (MFA)